simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 date-format  %-m/%-d/%Y

-# ignore some records representing paypal events
+# ignore some paypal events
 if
 In Progress
 Temporary Hold
 Update to
  skip

-# add some more fields to the description
+# add more fields to the description
 description %description_ %itemtitle

 # save some other fields as tags
-comment  itemid:%itemid, fromemail:%fromemail, toemail:%toemail, time:%time, type:%type, status:%status_, balance:%balance, gross:%grossamount, fee:%feeamount
+comment  itemid:%itemid, fromemail:%fromemail, toemail:%toemail, time:%time, type:%type, status:%status_

 # convert to short currency symbols
+# Note: in conditional block regexps, the line of csv being matched is
+# a synthetic one: the unquoted field values, with commas between them.
 if ,USD,
  currency $
 if ,EUR,